ejrbuss/type-mark/docs/index.md

 ```

 A couple of things to note about this example.
 First notice that `a` fails the
-check even though only one of it properties is incorrect. `age` is a float rather
+check even though only one of its properties is incorrect. `age` is a float rather
 than an integer.
 Also `b` succeeds the check even though it contains additional
 data `coordinates.flag`.
 The `implements` check does not care if the object it
 received contains additional properties.